LazyStoic/HH-Project-1/README.md

 **Cold start problem** — the network is thin early and value doesn't materialise until critical mass.
 Proposed fix: seed the early network with anonymised historical data, offer founding member status with premium feature access to clinics that opt in during the first 90 days, and launch geographically — one city at a time — rather than nationally.

 **Consent friction** — patient consent is legally correct but operationally burdensome if bolted on after intake.
 At scale, consent collection needs to be embedded in the patient intake workflow, not managed separately.

+**Data retention compliance** — the 24-month retention window is a proposed default.
+Actual retention periods are jurisdiction-specific — HIPAA (US) requires 6 years, GDPR (EU) requires deletion on request, and Australian Privacy Principles require 7-10 years depending on state.
+The system would need configurable retention windows per market.

 **Generalist referral weakness partially addressed** — geographic patient mobility creates natural referral flow between generalist clinics even without specialty overlap.
 The prototype includes a pre-existing referral between Central Sports Physio and Bayside Rehabilitation with the note *"Patient relocated — referred for continuity of care."*